 - As a precaution avoid eating fish from Stony Creek.

-- Don’t let pets swim in the area or drink the water.
+- While water quality is much improved, don't let pets swim in or drink the water.

 - Seek medical help if you feel unwell.